CIP-31: CBFS Rent Schedule

 The on-chain dispute window for a Relay’s challenge response is 75 blocks (DISPUTE_WINDOW_BLOCKS per WP §13), aligned with CIP-2’s runner-result dispute window.
 After 75 blocks the response settles; no later reversal except via cryptographic EvidenceInvalidityAppeal (see CIP-32 once authored).

-All values above are stored at the Relay Registry system actor (0x0B) under the system:cbfs: key prefix.
+All values above are stored at the Governance system actor (0x09) in the CIP-12 centralized governance-parameter store, under logical parameter paths cip31.cbfs.<name> (full on-chain key system:gov:param:cip31.cbfs.<name>).
 The Storage Manager system actor (0x0A per CIP-9 §11.1) reads these keys at the start of each rent-epoch to settle fees.

 11. Genesis-defaults Summary Table